pmoschos/PythonScripts/15.weather_api/README.md

 - 🎨 **Customization**: The interface can be customized using different themes available in `ttkbootstrap`.

+## 📢 Stay Updated

+Be sure to ⭐ this repository to stay updated with new examples and enhancements!

+## 📄 License
+🔐 This project is protected under the [MIT License](https://mit-license.org/).

 ## Contact 📧
 Panagiotis Moschos - pan.moschos86@gmail.com